JiiXaa/oto-jobs/README.md

 - normalize.css isa small CSS file that provides cross-browser consistency in the default styling of HTML elements.
 - (normalize)[https://necolas.github.io/normalize.css/]
 - npm install normalize.css and import in the index.js (have to be set above 'index.css')

+#### React Router v6, newest version (as of march, 2022)

+- helps with navigation to show various components/pages to a user depending on the URL.